 Wheel spacers are round metal spacers that go between your Porsche’s wheel rim & hub.
-Spacers move your wheels further away from the Porsche’s body and are used for a variety of reasons, including fitment, performance, and appearance.
+Wheel Spacers will move your wheels further away from the Porsche’s body.
+Reasons for using wheel spacers include fitment, performance, and appearance.

 Wheel spacers are most commonly used to ensure that a particular set of rims will fit properly on a vehicle if the wheels have the incorrect offset.
 If wheels interfere with suspension components or bodywork in the inner wheel arches, then installing a set of wheel spacers may solve this problem by locating the wheels further away from the bodywork.
 On the other hand, wheel spacers can potentially cause interference issues since they may locate the wheels closer to the fender lips and bodywork around the fender openings.